rajeswarithota1715/java-maven-sonar-argocd-helm-k8s-project/README.md

 12. By default sonarserver will run on port 9000
 13.  open port 9000 on aws ec2 instance inbound rules
 14.  default username and password will be admin and admin restpectively
+15.  after your first login change the password
+16.  install Sonar plugin in jenkins
+17.  go to Jenkins dashboard ->manage jenkins -> manage plugins ->system >available plugin -> SonarScanner
-15.  configure sonar with genkins
+18.  configure sonar with genkins
      * sonarqube ->myaccound ->security -> generate token -> copy the token
      * go to Jenkins dashboard ->manage jenkins -> manage credentials ->system >global credentails select type as secret text and add it

-16.  install docker
+19.  install docker

 <pre>
   sudo apt update